yilmazbah/StomaMicrobiota/README.md

 The script and data deposited in this repository are the representative the analysis that we have run in our manuscript which is published in .... in 2022.
 Link to manuscript:

-The pipelines that followed in this study were
+The pipelines that were followed in this study are
 - QIIME (http://qiime.org)
 - Phyloseq (https://joey711.github.io/phyloseq/)
 - MaAsLin2 (https://huttenhower.sph.harvard.edu/maaslin/)